 SOAS has general minimum entrance requirements for registration for a postgraduate taught degree.
-No additional requirements specific to the MSc Contemporary China Studies programme which can be taken with or without knowledge of a Chinese language.
+There are no additional requirements specific to the MSc Contemporary China Studies programme, which can be taken with or without knowledge of a Chinese language.

 Months of entry

 This 12-month programme combines high quality postgraduate social science research training with a comprehensive study of contemporary China.The key features of this programme are: